Disclosure: This page contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you. Learn more.

 Why do ceiling fans wobble and how do I fix it?

 Wobble is almost always an installation issue, not a product defect.
-The most common causes: blade bracket screws not fully tightened (the fan vibrates and loosens them further), ceiling box not rated for a fan (use a fan-rated box), or one blade slightly out of balance.
-All four fans in this roundup include a blade-balancing kit for fine-tuning.
-Taking 5 minutes to use the balancing kit after installation eliminates wobble in the vast majority of cases.
+Common causes: blade bracket screws not fully tightened, ceiling box not rated for a fan (use a fan-rated box), or one blade slightly out of balance.
+Most fans in this roundup include a balancing kit.
+Taking 5 minutes to use it after installation eliminates wobble in the vast majority of cases.

 Our Top Pick: Honeywell HF910 QuietSet